bigpicturebigsound.com - The site for Home Theater and Movie Reviews

 Since DVRs are effectively just large hard drives inside a cable box, I figured something was wrong with mine.
 After two visits from my cable guy and two replacement boxes, the problem persisted.
 My cable provider (to remain nameless) was at a loss.
 "It must be something with the line outside the building," was the straw they grasped at, leaving me relegated to the unsolved mysteries category.

-To me, it seemed like the cable signal was weak, so I invested a little under $40 in a Motorola Signal Booster.
+To me, it seemed like the cable signal was weak, so I invested around $40 in a Motorola Signal Booster.
 The simple little device plugs into the wall and has one input for your cable feed and one output, which I connected to a splitter which feeds my cable box and cable modem.

 It's important to put the booster as close to the source as possible (i.e., connected directly to the main cable or antenna wire coming into your house) so the booster amplifies the signal and not the additional noise that can be introduced by splitters.
 Any splitters should be of high quality and should be inserted after the booster for best effect.
 Also, if you have a cable modem or plan to watch Video-On-Demand or Pay-Per-View, you'll need a bi-directional (two-way) amplifier so it can pass the return feed from the cable box and cable modem.
 The Motorola is just such a device.